LEARN FROM OTHER PEOPLE’S TRAVEL MISTAKES…

 27. Extend your trip

 NOW FOR SOME FROM THE TEAM AT ST CHRISTOPHER'S. THINGS WE WISHED WE KNEW BEFORE TRAVELLING:

 28. Check local temperatures

 Only packing one jumper because I thought the West Coast of America was boiling.
 Then, we started trekking Yosemite and the Grand Canyon and it was absolutely freezing.
 I then had to use that one jumper for everything (even to sleep in when the hostel was cold).
 Gross.

-Forgot to print Disneyland Paris tickets so we had to go on a hunt in the local town to find a printer.
-Luckily, we found an estate agents who let us borrow their printer after a long confusing discourse (and weird hand gestures) as none of us speak French!
+I also forgot to print Disneyland Paris tickets so we had to go on a hunt in the local town to find a printer.
+Luckily, we found an estate agent who let us borrow their printer after a long confusing discourse (and weird hand gestures) as none of us speaks French!

 The lesson learned from this article?
 Some of the funniest memories to look back on are the mistakes we make when travelling.
-Sometimes you can’t control them, sometimes you can.
+Sometimes you can’t control them, and sometimes you can.
 But whatever the situation, it makes backpacking, backpacking!
-And would travelling be without the hilarious moments to reminisce on in 10 years time.
+And would travelling be without the hilarious moments to reminisce on in 10 years' time?